benjaminpiccarreta/NISTIR-8112/NISTIR_Use_Cases.md

 #### Suggested Attribute Value Metadata

-In this scenario, considering privacy related AVM is limited.
 Based on the scenario’s authorization and privacy considerations, the table below illustrates the AVM that is applied to support appropriate decisions by the VA system.
 It also provides notional values.

 |**Element**  |**Value** |
 |------|------|